As a result, the auxiliary heater increases the coolant temperature to ensure sufficient heating of the air passing through the heat exchanger.

 19 | - | Adapter |

-Diesel vehicles for the European market (except Scandinavia), will be equipped with an electrically powered auxiliary heater.
+Vehicles with diesel engines intended for the European market (excluding Scandinavia) will be equipped with an electrically powered additional heater.

-Settings for the auxiliary heater with three glow plugs (0; 1; 2; 3) controlled by the powertrain control module (RSM) and switched by two relays.
-The control of the PCM ensures that sufficient battery charge is maintained.
-The auxiliary heater is switched off when the demand for electricity for all the switched on loads causes the battery charge level to drop.
+Additional heater settings with three glow plugs (0; 1; 2; 3) are controlled by the powertrain control module (PCM) and switched by two relays.
+The PCM control ensures that the battery is kept at a sufficient charge level.
+The auxiliary heater is switched off when the demand for electricity for all the switched-on loads causes the battery charge level to drop.
 To control the auxiliary heaters, the PCM evaluates the following signals:

 - air intake temperature,

-CAUTION: Glow plugs cannot be replaced.
-The threaded connection has a one-time seal.
-The auxiliary heater must be replaced as an assembly.
+CAUTION: Glow plugs are not replaceable.
+Threaded connection has a single-use seal.
+Auxiliary heater must be replaced as an assembly.

 Visitor comments